 Julie Hartig

-Today, I write character-driven fiction for readers who are drawn to stories that ask difficult questions and sit with complexity.
-My work centers on family, responsibility, and the quiet moral pressure of real life—where care has limits, systems falter, and the right choice is rarely simple.
+I write character-driven fiction rooted in lived experience.
+My work centers on family, responsibility, and the moral pressures of real life—where care has limits, systems falter, and the right choice is rarely simple.

-When not writing, you’ll find me outdoors, traveling, savoring a meal, or engrossed in a story of my own, often with a cup of tea in hand.
+When not writing, you’ll find me outdoors, traveling, or engrossed in a story, often with a cup of tea in hand.

 The Boundary Reset is a brief, reflective guide that explores why burnout happens—and how creating space doesn’t have to come with guilt or confrontation.